Clodagh McKenna: Personal life

-On 1 October 2020, McKenna announced her engagement to her partner, The Hon.
-Harry Herbert — son of The 7th Earl of Carnarvon ('Porchey'); the couple live together at Broadspear House in Highclere Park.
-Harry Herbert is a well-known figure in the world of thoroughbred racing, and is the CEO of Highclere Thoroughbred Racing.
-He is the younger brother of The 8th Earl of Carnarvon.
+On 1 October 2020, McKenna announced her engagement to Harry Herbert — son of The 7th Earl of Carnarvon; the couple live together at Broadspear House in Highclere Park.
+Herbert is the CEO of Highclere Thoroughbred Racing.

-The couple were married on Saturday 14 August 2021 at the Church of Saint Michaels and All Angels, Highclere, near Highclere Castle, better known as the fictional Downton Abbey and birthplace of the groom, Harry Herbert.
+The couple were married on Saturday 14 August 2021 at the Church of Saint Michaels and All Angels, Highclere, near Highclere Castle, better known as the fictional Downton Abbey and birthplace of the groom.